Gustavo L. Garcia

-Gustavo L. "Gus" García (January 23, 1934 – December 17, 2018) was an American politician who served as the second Hispanic mayor of Austin, Texas.
+Gustavo L. "Gus" García (January 23, 1934 – December 17, 2018) was an American politician and first Hispanic to be elected mayor of Austin, Texas.

 Early life

 García was born in 1934 in Zapata, Texas, a poor border town, where his father ran a small grocery store.
 When he was 10, he moved to Laredo with his mother and siblings, where he enrolled in 7th grade.

 García enlisted in the United States Army in 1954.
 When García returned to Laredo, he married Marina Gonzalez in 1957.
 Shortly thereafter, they moved to Austin, where he enrolled at the University of Texas at Austin.
 He soon encountered discrimination, and was barred from fraternities.

 García earned a bachelor's degree in business administration in 1959.
 García opened his own company, and for years, García was the only Hispanic accountant in town.

 Public service

+Human Rights Commission

+In 1967 Garcia was selected as the only Hispanic for the 21-member Human Relations Commission, (later renamed Human Rights Commission).